We have curated our list of the 21 best minimalist books to help you simplify your life

-Though we included some well-known books we also wanted part of the list to be lesser known but powerful titles you may not have come across yet.
+The beauty of making a list of minimalist books is that we have centuries of content to draw on.
+We also have a number of disciplines that go into minimalism, including stoicism, simple living, decluttering, philosophy, and more.
+Though we included some well-known books, we also wanted part of the list to be lesser known but powerful titles you may not have come across yet.

-Without further delay, here's a list you can use to find a fresh source of personal growth and minimalist living tips, no matter if you are new to or adept at this philosophy.
+Without further delay, here’s a list you can use to find a fresh source of personal growth and minimalist living, no matter if you are an aspiring minimalist or already experienced at this philosophy.

 An irresistible invitation to reject the work ethic and enjoy life’s simple pleasures (such as laughing, drinking and lying in the open air), Robert Louis Stevenson’s witty and seminal essay on the joys of idleness is accompanied here by his writings on, among other things, growing old, visiting unpleasant places and the overwhelming experience of falling in love.